Skip to main content

 Do Something Unforgettable Today & Participate in a Clinical Research Study to Prevent Alzheimer’s Disease.

-Neurologists all over the US are trying to find preventive treatment for this condition in early development of the disease.
+Neurologists all over the US are trying to find preventive treatment for this condition in the early development of the disease.
 Revival Research Institute is conducting a Clinical Trial to prevent Alzheimer’s Disease, evaluating the safety and effectiveness of an investigational drug for those at risk of Alzheimer’s disease.

-You maybe eligible to participate in this study if you:
+You may be eligible to participate in this study if you:

 • Are between 65 to 80 years of age

-• Have normal memory, thinking, mood and behavior patterns
+• Have normal memory, thinking, mood, and behavior patterns

-*Participating in our Alzheimer’s Disease Clinical Trials will be no cost.
-To see if you’re eligible for the study, fill out the form.
+*Participating in our Alzheimer’s Disease Clinical Trials will be at no cost.
+To see if you’re eligible for the study, please fill out the form.
 Our study team will contact you and inquire about your medical history and current medications.
 If you are eligible for the study and choose to participate, our study team will guide you about the study.

 About the Alzheimer’s Disease Clinical Trials

 This study is divided into 3 study periods: Screening, Study Treatment, and Observation period.
-You will be given the study drug intravenously that means it will be infused through a vein in your arm.
+You will be given the study drug intravenously which means it will be infused through a vein in your arm.

 There will be no better therapies, prevention, or treatment for Alzheimer’s disease without clinical trials.
-You may contribute to speed up the development and give crucial insight into possible therapies and preventative approaches by participating in clinical research such as the Alzheimer Research Clinical Trials.
+You may contribute to speeding up the development and give crucial insight into possible therapies and preventative approaches by participating in clinical research such as the Alzheimer Research Clinical Trials.
 All trial participants receive ongoing care and have the chance to receive care from experienced professionals.

 *If you meet the criteria and want to participate in the study, you will be compensated for your time and travel.